 We could have applied limitations on 3D models to allow only those that work with low-powered standalone devices.
 After careful consideration, we’ve decided not to do that.
 We want the feature to be completely open-ended to also serve the power users in the design and manufacturing industries equipped with high-end computers and powerful GPUs that are able to handle highly detailed geometry with ease.

-Mobile devices like Oculus Quest or other lower performance systems might suffer serious frame rate reduction or even system crashes if overly complex geometry is imported into the space.
+Mobile devices like Meta Quest or other lower performance systems might suffer serious frame rate reduction or even system crashes if overly complex geometry is imported into the space.
 Users with lower-performance devices will not be able to enter a space at all before objects that are too demanding are removed using a more powerful device.

 Users with limited internet bandwidth will also experience longer loading times in spaces with complex imported objects.
 We strongly recommend that you’re conservative with the number of polygons and/or number and resolution of texture maps, especially with standalone devices.

 Imported object best practices and file specification